jalbrecht24/jalbrecht24.github.io/index.md

 ## Project 1 - Sentiment Analysis for Game of Thrones via Twitter

 Back in 2019, before the final episodes aired, Game of Thrones was widely regarded as the greatest television series of all time.
 For one of my school projects I used Python to grab tweets about the show, sort them by character and general sentiment to gain a better understanding over which character was the most popular.
-This data was organized and stored in a panda's dataframe.
+This data was organized and stored in a Panda's dataframe.
 With this data in hand, I analysed and visualized this data further using r to create a final presentation for my class.

 [For more detail, click here](https://github.com/jalbrecht24/ds710spring2019finalproject)